breezecloud/ape2flac/README.md

 1. decompression rar file, the reason does not support zip file, ZIP format is lack of coding information, decompressed Chinese file name may be scrambled code.<br>
 2. Convert the encoding of.
 TXT and. cue files to UTF-8.
 If the FILE field in the cue file does not match the actual file, modify the FILE field<br>
 3. Convert'. ape','. flac','. wav','. wv'files to.
 FLAC files.
 If a cue file with the same file name is in the same directory, multiple files will be generated from the cue file.
 At the same time, the album, singer, sound track and heading information are written to FLAC file.<br>
   The first execution uses the - n parameter, allowing the script to do only the first two steps, then adjust the directory structure according to the situation, such as sometimes too deep directory and so on, according to their own situation into a more appropriate directory structure, and then the actual conversion. <br>
+  The script generates an ape2flac.log file in the running directory to record the running process.
+By default, only logs at the INFO level are recorded.
+If you want to change it to the DEBUG mode, please modify the source code.:logger.setLevel(logging.DEBUG).<br>

 #后续设想<br>
 Follow up plan for <br>